j0xhn/membersofthehouse/README.md

 <strong id="ig">Insight Group:</strong> a group of insights put together in via the [Synchronicity Categorization Engine](#sce)

-<strong id="vc">Voice Credit:</strong> a voting token within the organism, used to reward certain activities and used to stake on IPP insights.
+<strong id="vc">Voice Credit:</strong> a voting token within the organism, used to reward certain activities and used to stake on IPP.
 These are not transferable.

 <strong id="voucher">Voucher:</strong> Anytime money is given to the organism, a voucher token is also given.
 Vouchers can be burned at anytime, releasing their underlying value in proportion to how much is in the Pie.